 Omar Zarka | View Articles

 Omar Zarka was born in New Jersey and raised in Southern California.
 He received his Bachelor’s Degree in Mechanical Engineering from the University of California Irvine, where he was involved with the Muslim Student Union.
-Omar is married and received a Masters in Mechanical Engineering from the University of California Los Angeles.
+Omar then went on to receive a Masters in Mechanical Engineering from the University of California Los Angeles.
+He is married.